What You Need to Know About Cutting Back Your Drinking

 How to Cut Back on Drinking and Keep Your Social Life

-• Set personal goals: Create your own limits on alcohol consumption, whether that’s drinks per week or per month.
-Then, tell yourself where and when you will choose to drink.
-This could be big pre-planned events, like a friend’s celebration or family wedding, or a broader boundary.
+• Create personal goals — Set your own limits on alcohol consumption, whether that’s drinks per week or month.
+Then, tell yourself where and when you’ll choose to drink.
+This could be big preplanned events, like a friend’s celebration or family wedding, or a broader boundary.
 Let your loved ones know so they can help hold you accountable.
-You can also set a few “off-limit” days each week during which you won’t drink at all.
+You can also set a few “off-limits” days each week during which you won’t drink at all.

-• Have fun: Plan events and outings that don’t involve drinking, like hiking, shopping, coffee dates, or movies.
+• Have (nonalcoholic) fun — Plan events and outings that don’t involve drinking, like hiking, shopping, coffee dates, or movies.
 Surround yourself with friends who drink less.
 Learn mocktail recipes you can sip at parties so you don’t feel left out.

-• Know what to say: When acquaintances ask why you’re not drinking, know how you’ll respond to avoid uncomfortable interactions.
-This could be anything from, “I have an early day tomorrow,” to, “I’m trying to cut back,” to, “Not right now, thanks.”
+• Know what to say — When people ask why you’re not drinking, know how you’ll respond to avoid uncomfortable interactions.
+This can include anything from “I have an early day tomorrow” to “I’m trying to cut back” to “Not right now, thanks.”

 Excessive Alcohol Use.
 Centers for Disease Control and Prevention (CDC).
 Link.